jmcelroy5/Biking-Across-the-US/_posts/2014-05-03-go-west-young-cyclist.md

 Last night I landed at Richmond International and took a cab downtown to meet my CouchSurfing host, Kate.
 She works at a shop called Beads and Rocks, so I touched base with her there then set out to roam the streets until she freed up at 10:00.
 It happened to be First Fridays, so there was plenty going on in the streets.
 The hipsters of VCU give San Francisco hipsters a run for their money!

 Working at an artsy, metaphysical gem store seemed to make Kate acquainted with the characters of the neighborhood.
-This morning at a coffeeshop, a man walked up and gave us the astrological forecast then made a date with her to read her tarot cards.
+This morning at a coffeeshop, a man she knew gave us the astrological forecast then made a date with her to read her tarot cards.

 Kate is really interested in geology and botany and said she's applying for an internship at an outdoor education camp in Santa Cruz.
 It would be amazing to find her on the West Coast when I get back.
 As I was leaving, she gave me two stones, jade and bloodstone, for protection on my ride.